RohanSakhuja/flutter-genesis-2019/README.md

 ## Getting Started

-There is an install guide present in the Wiki which you can refer to install all the softwares required.
+There is an **Flutter Install Guide** present in the Wiki which you can refer to install all the softwares required.

 This project is a starting point for a Flutter application.